seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 documented sixteen sections of arithmetic, and the only numbers in its answer without a derivation anywhere were the three BTC levels its own strategy table was conditioned on — a gap no checklist could have caught, because no rule had ever named the computation.
+57. **No published row is a fade of a coin's own range** (§3).
+A coin whose own row reads range carries no directional publication at all — not through the ratio, not through a boundary, not through a catalyst — and what it may carry instead is a `СОЗРЕВАЕТ` item naming the price at which it would become a trade.
+58. **Every outside-list candidate published takes its side from the MARKET regime word** (§3B).
+No structural row exists for it, so no coin-regime read can be executed on it;
+    in a regime admitting no directional side the section prints «Нет достойных кандидатов.» and every screened row is refused by name in the appendix.

 **Revision `-c` added nothing to this list and item 55 was corrected rather than supplemented**, because no run broke it: the band it asserted was empty by arithmetic and was caught before a run executed it. **A list that grows on a defect nobody met would stop being